from small one page howto to huge articles all in one place

 -

-This is similar to the --noreplace option, except that it
+This is identical to the --noreplace option.

 Some options, such as --update, imply --selective.